kibitarokun/pokemon_diagnosis/README.md

 ## Overview
 The Pokémon Diagnosis Application is a DDD-structured tool that helps users identify Pokémon based on their characteristics and preferences.
 It leverages machine learning (K-Nearest Neighbors, KNN) and integrates with external Pokémon APIs to provide a seamless and extensible user experience.
 The project is organized by domain, application, infrastructure, and interface layers for maintainability and scalability.

+## Note
+The display is set to Japanese.
+Please change the language/locale in the code as needed.

 ## Project Structure

 ```